mewiebe/Kiva_Capstone_Project/README.md

 Kiva_Capstone
 ==============================

-Capstone project to predict which microloans on the Kiva platform will be funded and how quickly this will happen.
+Capstone project currently in progress to predict which microloans on the Kiva platform will be funded and how quickly this will happen.

+See the project proposal document in the reports folder for more detailed information about the project.

 Project Organization
 ------------